openstack-archive/fuel-ccp/doc/source/bootstrapping.rst

 in the gateway field.
 It's usually necessary for providing access from Openstack VMs to service APIs.
 At the end don't forget to be careful with pool of available external addresses.
-The should not contain IPs outside of cluster.
+It should not contain IPs outside of cluster.

 .. _images: